GuilleGarciaG/Metabolic_scaling_ectothermic_vertebrates/README.md

 # Intraspecific response of metabolic scaling to temperature and activity in water- and air-breathing ectothermic vertebrates
 This repository contains codes and data needed to reproduce the analyses and figures of the manuscript:

-García-Gómez, G., Hirst A., Spencer, M., and Atkinson, D. (2023).
+García-Gómez, G., Hirst, A.G., Spencer, M., & Atkinson, D. (2024).
 Responses of intraspecific metabolic scaling to temperature and activity differ between water- and air-breathing ectothermic vertebrates.

 ## Cite the repository as:
-García-Gómez, G., Hirst A., Spencer, M., and Atkinson, D. (2023).
-Draft version of data and code of manuscript: Responses of intraspecific metabolic scaling to temperature and activity differ between water- and air-breathing ectothermic vertebrates.
-OSF: https://osf.io/n6m5j/
+García-Gómez, G., Hirst, A.G., Spencer, M., & Atkinson, D. (2024).
+Data, code, and model outputs of the manuscript: Responses of intraspecific metabolic scaling to temperature and activity differ between water- and air-breathing ectothermic vertebrates.
+OSF (DOI 10.17605/OSF.IO/N6M5J): https://osf.io/n6m5j/

 ## Scripts
 * **Model_temperature_test.R** This script contains all the code necessary to reproduce the results from the Bayesian model analysing the relationship between the scaling slope and the *temperature-increased metabolic level* within ectothermic vertebrate species.